pallets-eco/wtforms/docs/fields.rst

         A string containing the value of the description passed in the constructor to the field; this is not HTML escaped.

+    .. attribute:: errors

+       A sequence containing the validation errors for this field.

+    .. attribute:: process_errors

+       Errors obtained during input processing.
+These will be prepended to the list of errors at validation time.

     .. attribute:: widget

         The widget used to render the field.